CBIIT/HiTIPS/README.md

 - 🎨 **Customizable Interface**: Provides flexibility for customization and integrating plugins.
 - 🚀 **High-Throughput Support**: Designed for processing large-scale imaging datasets.
 - ⚙️ **Extendable Algorithms**: Incorporates new methodologies for enhancing current analysis routines.
-- 🧩 **Plugin Support**: Supports the creation and integration of new analysis routines.
+- 🧩 **Plugin Support**: Supports the creation and integration of new analysis methods.

 ## 🔧 Hardware and Software Prerequisites